synapseslab/android-bluegps-sdk-demoapp/README.md

 }
 ```

-The BlueGSP-SDK use an `Environment` where integrator have to put SDK data for register the SDK and for create a communication with the BlueGPS Server (see the demo app for detail).
+The BlueGSP-SDK use an `Environment` where integrator have to put SDK data for register the SDK and for create a communication with the BlueGPS Server [see the demo app for detail](https://github.com/synapseslab/android-bluegps-sdk-demoapp/blob/main/demo-app/app/src/main/java/com/synapseslab/bluegpssdkdemo/utils/Environment.kt).
 The management of the environment is demanded to the app.

 ## Sample App